Please send your completed questionnaire (and request) to the mailing address below or use the Related Links to the left.

 BREVARD COUNTY JUROR INFORMATION

 PLEASE READ YOUR SUMMONS CAREFULLY.
-THE DATE, TIME, REPORTING LOCATION AND YOUR CANDIDATE ID ARE PRINTED AT THE BOTTOM OF THE FORM
+THE DATE, TIME, REPORTING LOCATION AND YOUR CANDIDATE NUMBER ARE LOCATED NEAR THE BARCODE INSIDE YOUR SUMMONS

 LENGTH OF SERVICE: Viera-Shall not exceed 1 day.
 Titusville & Melbourne–Shall not exceed 1 week.